CrispyNuggetD/42_Singapore_SUTD/Daily Progress Tracker/Daily Progress Tracker.md

 - Updated study notes, daily progress tracker.
 #### 25/12 (Thurs 39):
 - Merry Christmas!
 I'm bored, so why not study something I love?
-- Made ft_printf makefile, learnt and links to libft in other directory using -I flag
+- Made ft_printf makefile, learnt and links to libft in other directory using -I flag.
-- Edited libft makefile for clarity (for evaluator) and correctness
+- Edited libft makefile for clarity (for evaluator) and correctness.
 - Makefile works and test of main function of ft\_printf able to call Libft's ft\_itoa.
 - Updated main repo Readme.md to account for current 1 month progress and this week's goals.
 - Updated printf Readme for description and explanation of how my program works (the 3 modules).